arrow-kt/arrow/kategory-docs/docs/docs/typeclasses/monadfilter/README.md

 Binding over `MonadFilter` instances with `bindingFilter` brings into scope the `bindWithFilter` guard that requires a `Boolean` predicate as value getting matched on the monad capturing inner value.
 If the predicate is `true` the computation will continue and if the predicate returns `false` the computation is short-circuited returning the monad filter instance `empty()` value.

-In the example below we demonstrate monadic comprehension over the `MonadFilter` instances for both `Option` and `ListKW` since both data types can provide a safe `empty` value.

-When the guard is satisfied the computation continues
+When `bindWithFilter` is satisfied the computation continues

 ```kotlin:ank
 Option.monadFilter().bindingFilter {